-A DAO is a type of organization controlled by its users and not a central authority.
-This enables it to serve every customer without external interference.
-Rules are encoded in computer softwares and enforced when certain conditions are met.
+A DAO is a type of organization controlled by its users instead of a central authority.
+Rules are written in code and enforced when specific conditions are met.

 Decentralized Autonomous Organizations first appeared in April 2016 when the Ethereum blockchain was launched through a public crowdfunding campaign.
-In June of that same year, some security loopholes stemming from database errors allowed the DAO to be hacked, and $50 million worth of ETH were stolen.
-As a result, September saw the organization's token get dropped from notable decentralized exchanges' listings.
+In June of that same year, some security loopholes stemming from database errors allowed "The DAO" to be hacked, and $50 million worth of ETH were stolen.
+As a result, September saw the organization's token get dropped from notable decentralized exchanges.

 DAOs are encrypted as smart contracts.
 The rules they set conduct different operations and exist freely on the internet.
 However, these rules aren't self-sufficient; they still require people to agree to the contracts and carry out a few tasks independently of the program.

 With these rules in place, funds are collected from the public.
-This is important since the new DAO is used as a transactional ground.
 First, tokens need to be generated as a means of exchange or reward.
-These then grant voting rights to investors on the general operation of the organization, in a a similar way to shareholders.
+These then grant voting rights to investors, in a a similar way to shareholders.

 Once funding is complete, the creators of the DAO "lose" their hold over it, and users start managing it instead.
-DAOs are transparent, secure, and resistant to data hacks.
-Transactions and rules are written in the Blockchain, so the open-source code is visible for all users to see.
+DAOs are designed to be transparent, secure, and resistant to hacks.
+Transactions and rules are written in the Blockchain, so the open-source code is publicly visible.

-With these steps completed, the DAO is now fully functional and ready for public access.
-The users' voting rights make them contributors to decisions, much like elections for public offices.
-Each person with a stake can make new proposals on the DAO, which are then put to a vote involving all stakeholders to decide whether to adopt it or not.
+The DAO then becomes fully functional.
+The users' voting rights make them contributors to decisions, in that each person with a stake can make new proposals, which are then put to a vote involving all stakeholders to decide whether or not to adopt them.
 The percentage that defines the majority rule is always stated in the DAOs code.

 This business model can be applied to almost every sector.
 Ethereum's creator, Vitalik Buterin, stated that DAOs would enhance the administration of companies like Dropbox, Amazon, Uber, and Kickstart by eliminating managerial failures.